System of National Accounts: Leftwing critiques

 One result of the SNA accounting concepts is that workers' earnings are overstated in the production account, since the account shows the total labor costs to the employer rather than the "factor income" which workers actually receive at the time.
 If one is interested in what incomes workers – the people who produce the wealth – actually get, how much they own, or how much they borrow, SNA national accounts may not provide the required information, or a special disaggregate analysis may be necessary to find that out (in the US, the NIPA's and BLS data provide more details about workers' incomes).
 At the same time, total business profits are understated in the production account, because true profit income in a country is larger than operating surplus.
-The most important reason is that many profits fall outside the SNA production boundary of the production account.
+The most important reason is that many profits fall outside the SNA-defined production boundary of the production account.
 Ten specific aspects can be mentioned: